YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 The pre-processing to SAR amplitude images involves four key steps:

 **Step 1**: Mosaic the VV and VH images of the same track and same day separately.
+> We can store the original VV and VH images in a folder.

 **Step 2**: Clip the mosaic VV and VH images to the extent of the Hai River Basin.

 > The entire Hai River Basin (HRB) is covered by four orbit path of Sentinel-1.
 We create shapefiles to represent the four orbits's extent and clip them to the extent of the HRB.
 Then we use them to clip the mosaicked images, thereby narrowing the processing area and saving processing time.
-The four orbits files are uploaded to `Pre-processing/orbits`
+The four orbits files are uploaded to `Pre-processing/orbits`.
->

 **Step 3**: Composite three bands.

 **Step 4**: Stretch